Nacho (footballer, born 1955)

-José Ignacio Pérez Frías (27 April 1955 – 30 March 2018), sometimes known as just Nacho, was a Spanish footballer who played as a defender.
+José Ignacio Pérez Frías (27 April 1955 – 30 March 2018), known as Nacho, was a Spanish footballer who played as a defender.

 He spent his entire professional career with Málaga, playing 223 competitive matches while appearing in four La Liga seasons.

 Early life

 Born in Madrid to hotel employee Pedro Pérez and his wife Isabel Frías, Nacho and his ten siblings (eventually the couple fathered 12 children) moved with the family to Málaga at the age of 14.

 He started playing football with Puerto Malagueño and Real Madrid Castilla, but suffered an injury while at the service of the latter club and was released shortly after signing.

 Club career

 Nacho subsequently joined Atlético Malagueño, whilst studying for his medical degree.
 He made his debut with the first team of Málaga CF on 10 November 1976, coming on as a late substitute in a 3–0 home win against Linares CF in the Copa del Rey.
-His maiden appearance in La Liga came the following 6 March, also coming from the bench in a 1–3 away loss to Real Zaragoza, and he scored his first in the competition on 26 March of the same year but in another away defeat (2–1, at RC Celta de Vigo).
+His maiden appearance in La Liga came the following 6 March, also coming from the bench in a 3–1 away loss to Real Zaragoza, and he scored his first in the competition on 26 March of the same year but in another away defeat (2–1, at RC Celta de Vigo).

 In 1979, Nacho was appointed team captain.
 He won two promotions to the top division with his main club, in that year and also in 1982.

-Nacho retired in 1991 at the age of 36, after spells in the lower leagues with Real Avilés, CA Marbella and CD Mijas.
+Nacho retired in 1991 at the age of 36, after spells in the lower leagues with Real Avilés Industrial CF, CA Marbella and CD Mijas.
 Later, he worked with Málaga as a youth coach and doctor.